erickaugustor/Data-Scientist/project-blog/README.md

 ## Installation <a name="installation"></a>

-This code runs with Python version 3.* and requires some libraries.
+This code runs with Python version 3.* and requires some libraries that is presented on the Jupyter Notbook.

-For install:
-- pip install -r requirements.txt

 Libraries used:
 - pandas